 Project History and Funding

-The project was built in two phases.
-Federal stimulus funding was allocated to help complete Phase 1 of the project, a flyover interchange between US 183 and the Manor Expressway.
-As a result, the Mobility Authority prioritized construction of these interchanges, as well as right-of-way acquisition and utility relocation on a 1.5-mile stretch of the Manor Expressway between US 183 and Chimney Hill Blvd. to ensure the new flyovers could operate efficiently.
+The 290 Toll, or Manor Expressway project, was built in two phases.
+Federal stimulus funding was allocated to help complete Phase 1 of the project, a flyover interchange between US 183 and the 290 Toll.
+As a result, the Mobility Authority prioritized construction of these interchanges, as well as right-of-way acquisition and utility relocation on a 1.5-mile stretch of the 290 Toll Road between US 183 and Chimney Hill Blvd. to ensure the new flyovers could operate efficiently.
 Phase 1 opened to traffic in late 2012.
-This first phase of the Manor Expressway was initially funded using a combination of federal stimulus funding, a State Infrastructure Bank loan and a Transportation Infrastructure Finance and Innovation Act loan.
+This first phase of the 290 Toll was initially funded using a combination of federal stimulus funding, a State Infrastructure Bank loan and a Transportation Infrastructure Finance and Innovation Act loan.

 Total Construction Cost: $426 million